cshum/imagor/docs/docs/imagorvideo.md

 imagorvideo publishes three Docker image families:

 - `ghcr.io/cshum/imagorvideo`: default `ffmpeg` variant.
-This is the recommended baseline.
+This is the recommended baseline and matches the default `imagorvideo` Dockerfile.
-- `ghcr.io/cshum/imagorvideo-mozjpeg`: `mozjpeg-ffmpeg` variant for deployments that want the MozJPEG-backed JPEG stack.
+- `ghcr.io/cshum/imagorvideo-mozjpeg`: `mozjpeg-ffmpeg` variant.
+Use this when you want the MozJPEG-backed JPEG stack in addition to video thumbnail support.
-- `ghcr.io/cshum/imagorvideo-magick`: `magick-ffmpeg` variant for deployments that need ImageMagick support in addition to ffmpeg.
+- `ghcr.io/cshum/imagorvideo-magick`: `magick-ffmpeg` variant.
+Use this when you need ImageMagick-backed formats or operations on top of the ffmpeg pipeline.

 All variants include video thumbnail extraction through ffmpeg.
 The difference is the imagor native stack used for the image-processing stage after frame extraction.